Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

-# LD is Simple, elegant and easy to pick up!
+# Simple, elegant and easy to pick up!
 IMHO, Ladder certainly has it's specific purpose!
 Its simple, elegant and easy to pick up by personell with less PLC experience, so it's always a good start!

 # LD Do's